 The similar non-optimal gradients on either side of the optimal trigger day for both outcome measures also indicate that intervening too early/late makes little difference.
 Scenario 3 is an exception, where an early intervention was found to be more desirable to minimise the two outcome measures.

-Greater R0 reductions were found to be optimal for scenario 3 and 4 to minimise I(t) peak and cumulative incidence (Figure 2B).
-Intermediate R0 reductions were found to be optimal for scenario 1, 2 and 5, with scenario 2 possessing a large optimal R0 reduction parameter space to minimise I(t) peak.
+Greater β(t) reductions were found to be optimal for scenario 3 and 4 to minimise I(t) peak and cumulative incidence (Figure 2B).
+Intermediate β(t) reductions were found to be optimal for scenario 1, 2 and 5, with scenario 2 possessing a large optimal β(t)reduction parameter space to minimise I(t) peak.
 These optimal ranges for I(t) peak were X, X-X and X for scenario 1, 2 and 5, respectively.
-However, if a non-optimal R0 reduction is chosen for scenario 1, 2 and 5, it is more beneficial to intervene too strongly, with “greater-than-optimal” R0 reductions resulting in a lower I(t) peak and total cumulative incidence compared to R0 reduction values which are too weak.
+However, if a non-optimal β(t) reduction is chosen for scenario 1, 2 and 5, it is more beneficial to intervene too strongly, with “greater-than-optimal” β(t) reductions resulting in a lower I(t) peak and total cumulative incidence compared to β(t) reduction values which are too weak.

 Scenario 1, 2 and 5 were found to possess no obvious optimal intervention duration, instead following a trend of longer intervention durations resulting in lower I(t) peak and total cumulative incidence (Figure 2C).
 Scenario 3 and 4 were found to possess optimum intervention durations, with X and X intervention durations minimising the two outcome measures.
 However, if a non-optimal intervention duration is chosen for these scenarios, it is more beneficial to intervene for too long, with non-optimal increases to the intervention duration resulting in lower I(t) peak and total cumulative incidence, compared to equivalent “shorter-than-optimal” intervention durations.